Every new business owner’s worst nightmare.

 My point is: when you take a course with PA, where it takes you is all up to you.
 You can do as much or as little as you want.
-Signing up for a proofreading course may just be the first step on your path to working at home, but it certainly won’t be your last if you decided to take it farther.
+Signing up for a proofreading course may just be the first step on your path to working at home, but it certainly won’t be your last if you decide to take it farther.

 Wow!
 Who else loved Beth’s story?
 I’m so impressed by how she put herself out there to attract proofreading clients.
 Freelance proofreading is only the beginning of her journey, and I have no doubt she’ll be successful at anything she sets her mind to.

 Want to learn the skills that’ll help you attract proofreading clients?
 Check out our free workshop for info on how to get started.